lucasepe/locker/README.md

    locker <command>

 Commands:
-   delete   Delete one secret from a box or a whole box. get      Get one or all secrets from a box. help     Show a list of all commands or describe a specific command. import   Import secrets. info     Print build information and list all existing lockers. list     List all boxes or all secrets in a box. put      Put a secret into a box.
+   delete   Delete one or all secrets from a namespace. get      Get one, some or all secrets from a namespace. help     Show a list of all commands or describe a specific command. import   Import secrets. info     Print build information and list all existing lockers. list     List all namespaces or all keys in a namespace. put      Put a secret into a namespace.
 ```

 A Locker is a store on your file system (built on top of the amazing [bbolt](https://github.com/etcd-io/bbolt)).